-Referrals can be sent to us by email, or post.
-We can accept referrals from your GP, school, or you can make a self-referral.
+We can accept referrals from your GP, school, and in some cases you may be able to make a self-referral.

 Our services have staff members responsible for being ‘on duty’ each day.
 This means that there will be someone available to answer telephone queries and concerns from young people, parents, carers, and professionals.

 The duty worker will check the details in your referral to see whether there are any possible risks to you.
 If we do have any concerns about an immediate risk to you, or we do not have enough information, we may contact your parent or carer, and any other professionals involved to discuss this and to come up with a plan of care.